stone-payments/stoneco-guidelines/backend/rest/README.md

 5. Leverages a uniform interface

-The REST style emphasizes that interactions between clients and services is enhanced by having a limited number of operations (verbs).
+REST style emphasizes that interactions between clients and services are enhanced by having a limited number of operations (verbs) to perform.
 Flexibility is provided by assigning resources (nouns) their own unique Universal Resource Identifiers (URIs).
-Because each verb has a specific meaning (GET, POST, PUT and DELETE), REST avoids ambiguity.
+As each verb has a specific meaning (GET, POST, PUT, DELETE, ...), REST avoids ambiguity.

-The use of hypermedia both for application information as to the state transitions of the application: the representation of this state in a REST system are typically HTML, XML or JSON.
-As a result, it is possible to browse a resource REST to many others simply following links without requiring the use of registries or another additional infrastructure.
+Use of hypermedia, both for application information and for application's state transitions: state representation in a REST system is typically HTML, XML or JSON.
+As a result, it is possible to navigate from a REST resource to other by simply following links without requiring the use of registries or another additional infrastructure.

 ## 2. URL Construction

 ---

 The first important thing in the URL construction is not using verbs, **only nouns**.
-This is because the verbs are implicit in the method:
+This is because the verbs are implicit in the method.
+The main methods are:

 Method	| Verb
 ---		| ---
 POST    | Create
 GET		| Read
 PUT		| Update
 DELETE	| Delete

-With this in mind, you can start thinking which are the best nouns that describe your resources.
-It is good that the names are as **simple as posible and best describe** the resource.
+With this in mind, you can start thinking about appropriate nouns to describe your resources.
+It is recommended that chosen nouns are as **simple as posible and best describe** the resource.

-There are some points to consider when you construct the URL:
+Some things to remember when constructing your URLs:

-- Shorts, to makes them easy to write and remenber.
+- Make them short, to make them easy to write and remember.
-- Predictable, to makes the users understand them and  the site structure.
+- Make them predictable, to makes the users understand them and site structure.
-- The nouns must be in plural to make more easy to use for the users.
+- Nouns should be plural to make more easy to use for the users (or at least keep your criteria over the whole API)
-- Use the same noun with the differents methods of http to do the actions that represent the methods.
+- Use the same noun with different HTTP methods to perform required actions over that resource.

 ###Relations

-If there is a relation that can only exist within another resource.
-You must to put the reference of the resources one next to the other.
+Related resources must be referenced in a hierarchical way, putting resource identifiers immediately after its noun.
+For example:

 ```
-/films/57/reviews		// Return all the reviews of the film 57
+/films/57/reviews		// Return all the reviews for film with identifier 57
-/films/57/reviews/5		// Return the review 5 of the film 57
+/films/57/reviews/5		// Return review with identifier 5 for film with identifier 57
 ```

 ###Versioning
-It is advisable to put the version of the API in the URL and don't release without it.
-Another recommendation is that the version number is preceded by a *v* to avoid disambiguations.
+It is strongly recommended to use a version number for *every release** of your API.
+To avoid ambiguity with identifiers, we recommend to use a 'v' preceding the version number as part of URLs.

 Only put the **MAJOR** version number, never the MINOR or PATCH.
 For example don't use v1.2 or v2.1.3.